Ghiyathat/diabetes-epidemiology-sql/README.md

 - Blood Pressure: Hypertension is a significant comorbidity.
 Prevalence rises from 31.6% in those with normal BP to 49.2% in stage 1 Hypertension
 3. Impact of Non-Modifiable Risk Factors:
 - Age: Prevalence rises steadily with age, peaking at 59.7% for the 50-59 age group, before a notable drop in the 60+ cohorts.
 This drop could be due to survival bias or a smaller sample size.
 - Genetic Predisposition: The diabetes Pedegree Function shows a strong association.
-Individuals with a very high genetic risk have double the prevalence(54.6%) of those with low genetic risk (27.0%)
+Individuals with a very high genetic risk have double the prevalence(54.6%) than those with low genetic risk (27.0%)
 4. Pregnancy and Diabetes Risk:
 - The relationship is non-linear.